vippsas/vipps-woocommerce/README.md

 ## Installation

-1. Install the plugin using WordPress’ [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
-The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
+1. Install the plugin using the WordPress [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
+   The plugin can also be installed manually by uploading the plugin files to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the *Plugins* screen on WordPress.
-3. Go to the WooCommerce Settings page and choose Payment Gateways (Betalinger) and enable Vipps.
+3. Go to the *WooCommerce Settings* page, choose *Payment Gateways* (*Betalinger*), and enable Vipps.
-4. Go the settings page for the Vipps plugin and enter your Vipps account keys.
-Your account keys are available in the Vipps Developer Portal (detailed info in the section below)
+4. Go the *Settings* page for the Vipps plugin and enter your Vipps account keys.
+Your account keys are available in the Vipps Developer Portal.
+For information, see [How to get Vipps account keys from Vipps Developer Portal](#how-to-get-vipps-account-keys-from-vipps-developer-portal).

 ## How to get Vipps account keys from Vipps Developer Portal